More Than $20 Billion Won by Serious Injury Attorneys in San Antonio, TX

 Can You Claim Pain & Suffering for a Catastrophic Injury?

 Something else that distinguishes catastrophic injuries is the ability to claim non-economic damages—also sometimes called “pain and suffering” damages.
 Non-economic damages are compensation for your losses that have no dollar value, like the ability to play with your children, play a musical instrument, or run unassisted.
-No one can deny that accident survivors lose these things, but how do you calculate a dollar amount for these things?
+No one can deny that accident survivors lose these things, but how do you calculate a dollar amount for them?

 Non-economic damages may include (but are not limited to) compensation for:

 When assigning awards for these losses, juries are instructed to use their own judgment, which is why non-economic damages can vary widely from case to case.
-As always, your lawyer’s ability to make your losses clear to a jury will affect how much you’ll receive in the final award.
+As always, your lawyer’s ability to make your losses clear to a jury will affect how much you receive in the final award.
 Juries may also assign larger damages that act as a deterrent against the negligent behavior of the defendant, especially if your accident was caused by preventable safety issues.

 Leading Causes of Catastrophic Injuries in San Antonio